aspose-slides/Aspose.Slides-Documentation/python-net/getting-started/installation/_index.md

 `pip` is the easiest way to download and install [Aspose.Slides for Python via .NET](https://pypi.org/project/aspose.slides/).

-To install Aspose.Slides, run this command:  `pip install Aspose.Slides`
+To install Aspose.Slides, run this command:  `pip install aspose.slides`

 ## **Using Aspose.Slides for Python via .NET**